AmitKumarDas/amitkumardas.github.io/_posts/2016-09-01-my-resume-cover-letter.md

 ### When I wear my devops hat

-I have recently trying to focus my energy in the world of Devops and Automation.
+I have recently been trying to hack into the world of Devops and Automation, as one of my generalist roles in my current place of work (a storage startup).
 Below are my thoughts that try to convey my positioning with respect to the world of automata:
 - [Introduction](https://github.com/CloudByteStorages/automation-core/blob/master/README.md),
 - [Conclusion](https://github.com/CloudByteStorages/automation-core/blob/master/touchstone/DesignThoughts/My%20Final%20Thoughts.md)